chintha/U-VIP-SLAM/README.md

     Tip: Set your favorite compilation flags in line 4 and 5 of Thirdparty/DBoW2/CMakeLists.txt (by default -03 -march=native)

-    Build ORB_SLAM.
-In the ORB_SLAM root execute:
+Build U-VIP_SLAM.
+In the U-VIP_SLAM root execute:

-    If you use ROS Indigo, remove the depency of opencv2 in the manifest.xml.

      mkdir build
      cd build